Anxiety Disorders And Sleep: How To Deal With Anxiety At Night

 For most people, nighttime is a time of relaxation just before going to bed.
 For some, however, the nighttime is when their anxiety tends to spike, leading to undesirable symptoms and sleepless nights.
-If you’ve been having trouble sleeping and believe anxiety could be to blame, there are several steps you can take to get a better night’s rest.
+If you’ve been experiencing anxiety at night that makes it difficult for you to sleep well, there are several steps you can take to get a better night’s rest.
 In this article, we’ll be discussing the causes and symptoms of anxiety and tips for coping with it at night.

 Getty/AnnaStills